BOB4Drone/Drone_Hacking_Guideline_ENG/2-body/2_software-gcs.md

     // socket close
     close(client_socket);
 ```
-Afterwards, he modified Makefile and changed compiler to apl-g++ to conduct purging.
+Afterwards, he modified Makefile and changed compiler to apl-g++ to conduct fuzzing.
 However, three problems arise if we proceed this way.
 1. AFL sends packets first before QGC is turned on.
 2. If you do not receive Heartbeat, you do not receive other packets.
 3. AFL can be measured only when the program is terminated.